Architecture

 7. Security Scanner (@dojops/scanner)

-9 scanners (npm-audit, pip-audit, trivy, gitleaks, checkov, hadolint, shellcheck, trivy-sbom, semgrep) with LLM-powered remediation and scan comparison (--compare).
+10 scanners (npm-audit, pip-audit, trivy, gitleaks, checkov, hadolint, shellcheck, trivy-sbom, trivy-license, semgrep) with LLM-powered remediation, scan comparison (--compare), and license compliance checking.

 See Security Scanning for details.